$244,750Average Value$162Average Price per Sq Ft4Homes For Sale

 Koenig and Observatory Parks

-In the western portion of the community and alongside Mill Creek, residents can hit balls on Koenig Park’s diamond or compete in the summer horseshoe league.
+In the western portion of the neighborhood and alongside Mill Creek, residents can hit balls on Koenig Park’s diamond or compete in the summer horseshoe league.
 Kids can jump around on the playground at nearby Quiet Park, and less than a mile east, Observatory Park has outdoor basketball and tennis courts.
 Though some of Reading is easily walkable, its eastern elevation allows for great exercise.

 The entry sign for Quiet Park